Ultralight aircraft crashes in South Jersey; pilot identified

 It happened around 12:45 p.m. near Tuckahoe Road and Harding Highway.

-Witnesses reported seeing the aircraft in the area of Downstown Airport, but it's unclear if Asselta was trying to land before the crashed occurred.
+Witnesses reported seeing the aircraft in the area of Downstown Airport, but it's unclear if Asselta was trying to land before the crash occurred.

-The Federal Aviation Administration and local authorities are working to determine the cause of the crash.
+The Federal Aviation Administration and local authorities are working to determine the cause of the accident.

 Ultralight aircraft crashes in South Jersey; pilot identified